Adding Complexity

 create_bulk_connections(c_dict, M, mt="1:1")

 In the last example, we use the gen_dict_entries function to extract a list of connection keys that can be used in the connection_dictionary .
-The following code specifies to find all connection keys that match the particulate organic phosphor fluxes (POM_P) defined in the code above, and to replace them with a connection key that uses POM_DIC as id-string.
+The following code finds all connection keys that match the particulate organic phosphor fluxes (POM_P) defined in the code above, and to replace them with a connection key that uses POM_DIC as id-string.
 The function returns a list of fluxes and matching keys that can be used to specify new connections.
 See also boudreau2010.py which uses a less complex setup (https://github.com/uliw/ESBMTK-Examples).

 keys_POM_DIC, ref_fluxes = gen_dict_entries(M, ref_id="POM_P", target_id="POM_DIC")